MechanicalRabbit/FunSQL.jl/docs/src/tutorial.md

     FROM "person" AS "person_1"
     WHERE ("person_1"."year_of_birth" >= 1930)
     =#

+*Find all patients born between 1930 and 1940 and living in Illinois, and for each patient show their current age.*

     q = FindPatients(start_year = 1930, end_year = 1940, states = ["IL"]) |>
         Select(Get.person_id, :age => 2020 .- Get.year_of_birth)